General Information

 Hanger Cable to Timber Girder Connections

-Figure 7 shows a hanger cable to timber girder connection viewed from above.
+Figure 9 shows a further connection viewed from above.

 The hanger cable is wrapped around the girder, which has a reduced cross-section, and fixed with a single U-bolt clamp.
 Figure 10 shows a schematic cross-section of the above shown connection.